nadig-google/cluster-director-mcp/README.md

-# cluster-director-mcp
-Gemini-CLI compatible MCP Server for the Cluster Director product from Google Cloud

 # Cluster Director MCP Server

-Enable MCP-compatible AI agents to interact with Cluster Director.
+Use Cluster Director and deploy AI/ML clusters with GPUs using spoken english.

 # Installation

-1. Check out from github:
+1. Check out code and other assets from github:

     ```sh
     git clone https://github.com/nadig-google/cluster-director-mcp.git